Flying High (Chipmunk song)

 "Flying High" is a song British rapper Chipmunk, released as the lead single from his second studio album, Transition (2011).
 The music video was shot in Africa and was uploaded to YouTube on 11 November 2010.
 The video shows Chipmunk in a safari and African themed scene.

 Background

 The song was announced and a 15-second sample of the song was added onto Chipmunk's official website.
-Harmony aka H-Money produced Flying High.
+Harmony H-Money produced Flying High.
 On 11 November 2010, the song premiered on BBC Radio 1 and BBC Radio 1Xtra at 7pm on Zane Lowe and MistaJam's shows.
 Zane Lowe presented the song as the "Hottest Record in the World" on the same day.